-The Foundation uses subservice organizations, U.S. Bank, to perform certain investment activity processing, investment valuation and investment custody functions; Innovest (InnoTrust), to serve as the trust processing system; and Keystone IT, for IT infrastructure services and data backup.
-The description includes only the control objectives and related controls of the Foundation and excludes the control objectives and related controls of U.S. Bank, Innovest (InnoTrust), and Keystone IT.
-The description also indicates that certain control objectives specified by the Foundation can be achieved only if complementary subservice organization controls assumed in the design of the Foundation's controls are suitably designed and operating effectively, along with the related controls at the Foundation.
+The Foundation uses subservice organizations, U.S. Bank, to perform certain investment activity processing, investment valuation and investment custody functions; Innovest (InnoTrust), to serve as the trust processing system; Keystone IT, Managed Service provider for IT infrastructure services and data backup; and AWS for IT infrastructure and data backup.
+The description includes only the control objectives and related controls of the Foundation and excludes the control objectives and related controls of U.S. Bank, Innovest (InnoTrust), Keystone IT, and AWS.
+The description also indicates that certain control objectives specified by the Foundation can be achieved only if complementary subservice organization controls assumed in the design of the Foundation.
 Our examination did not extend to controls of the subservice organizations and we have not evaluated the suitability of the design or operating effectiveness of such complementary subservice organization controls.